Lean, clean and green.

 Have fun with these my Mermaid Babes!
 The recipe makes 8-10 rolls, depending on how many veggies you use per roll.
 Don’t forget about my tip for storing leftovers above!!Print

-Mermaid Babe Rolls.
-Vegan and gluten free summer rolls that are light and fresh but also filling!
+Mermaid Babe Summer/Spring Rolls.
+Vegan and gluten free.
+Light and fresh but also filling!
 Packed with leafy greens, crunchy veggies and protein-rich tempeh for a nourishing, bikini-friendly meal.
 Alongside a mint-colored Mermaid Miso Dipping Sauce!

 - 8 rice paper rolls